 This guide describes Braze-related changes introduced in iOS 14 and the required upgrade steps for your Braze iOS SDK integration.

-For a complete list of new iOS 14 updates announced this year at WWDC, see Apple’s iOS 14 Preview.
+For a complete list of new iOS 14 updates, see Apple’s iOS 14 Page.

 Summary of iOS 14 breaking changes

 - Apps targeting iOS 14 / Xcode 12 must use our official iOS 14 release.

 - Geofences are no longer supported by iOS for users who choose the new approximate location permission.